HIP BONE ANATOMY

 • Contributes to the lunate surface and acetabular fossa

-• Its internal surface also forms part of the wall of the lesser pelvis
+• Its internal surface also forms part of the wall of your lesser pelvis

 Os pubis 360-degree viewer showing body, superior ramus, inferior ramus, pubic tubercle, and pubic crest